Muslim period in the Indian subcontinent: Mughal Empire

-The Mughal economy was large and prosperous.
-During the Mughal era, the gross domestic product (GDP) of Indian subcontinent in 1600 was estimated at 22% of the world economy, the second largest in the world, behind only Ming China but larger than Europe.
-By 1700, under Aurangzeb, the GDP of the Mughal India had risen to 24% of the world economy, the largest in the world, larger than both Qing China and Western Europe.
 India was producing 24.5% of the world's manufacturing output up until 1750.
 Mughal economy has been described as a form of proto-industrialization, like that of 18th-century Western Europe prior to the Industrial Revolution.

-After the death of Aurangzeb, the empire declined and reduced subsequently to the region in and around Old Delhi by 1760.
+After the death of Aurangzeb in 1707, the empire declined and reduced subsequently to the region in and around Old Delhi by 1757 to 1760.
 The decline of the Mughals in the 18th century provided opportunity for the Nawabs of Oudh and Bengal as well as Nizam of Hyderabad to become independent.
 The empire was formally dissolved by the British Raj after the Indian Rebellion of 1857.

 Western and central India

 Sultan Alauddin Khalji (r.1296–1316) carried out extensive conquests in the western India.
 He invaded the kingdoms of Gujarat (raided in 1299 and annexed in 1304), Jaisalmer (1299), Ranthambore (1301), Chittor (1303), Malwa (1305), Siwana (1308), and Jalore (1311).
 These victories ended several Rajput and other Hindu dynasties, including the Paramaras, the Vaghelas, the Chahamanas of Ranastambhapura and Jalore, the Rawal branch of the Guhilas, and possibly the Yajvapalas; and permanently establishing Muslim rule in the regions of central and western India.
 After his death, independent Islamic kingdoms emerged there.